• PolyD: complete guide to 3d Printing MJFTechnology

 If you want to learn more, read our articles and episodes of our TV series on 3D Printing with HP Multi Jet Fusion Technology:

-2. THE ADVANTAGES OF MJF OVER OTHER 3D PRINTING TECHNOLOGIES
+2. THE ADVANTAGES OF Multi Jet Fusion OVER OTHER 3D PRINTING TECHNOLOGIES

 The advent of 3D printing technologies has also facilitated the growth of Rapid Prototyping, i.e. the creation of functional Prototypes quickly from a digital 3D model.